Strawberry Vinaigrette

 Instructions

 • Add the white wine vinegar, strawberries, Dijon mustard, lemon zest, and salt to a blender or food processor.
-Blend for 15-30 seconds or until smooth.
-Scrape down the sides of the blender or food processor bowl as needed.
+Blend 15–30 seconds until smooth, scraping down the sides as needed.

 Nutrition